chiragakunosensei/Lab_1/README.md

     C:\\data\\Documents.)
 For future labs, create new workspace folders – Lab2, Lab3, etc.
 2. Here we will acquire the following spatial data layers for the city of Philadelphia: schools, bike routes, and neighborhoods.
-We will download data from **PASDA** (The Pennsylvania Geospatial Clearinghouse), which is an example of a **geoportal**, a website that collects geospatial data from many different sources organized around a particular theme or region of interest.
+The data orginally comes (but linked to a folder below) from **PASDA** (The Pennsylvania Geospatial Clearinghouse), which is an example of a **geoportal**, a website that collects geospatial data from many different sources organized around a particular theme or region of interest.
     Unsurprisingly, PASDA, hosts data related to Pennsylvania, and is maintained by Pennsylvania State University.
 PASDA hosts data provided by local governments, federal and state agencies, nonprofits, and academic institutions.

-3. Note: Unfortuantely since there have been some changes in the files you will not be able to find everything on PASDA - it is worth exploring though
+4. You can find bike networks, neighborhoods, and schools in Philadelphia using the OneDrive link below

    [folder](https://tuprd-my.sharepoint.com/:f:/g/personal/tuf12267_temple_edu/IgCJuoM47oHYQbc8FXAW_KGUAeOzvS2scDS5lyd_J6nPjn4?e=z0mCbn)

-   In this folder you find 'zipped archives' of the following geographic laters
+   In this folder you find 'zipped archives' of the following geographic layers
-   a) Neighborhoods (polygon)
-   b) Philadelphia Streets (line)
+   a) Neighborhoods (We will only be interested in the names of these neighborhoods) This is a polygon file
+   b) Bike Lanes (We will just use this file for location, not data in the attribute table) This is a line file
-   c) Facilities (schools, enrollment, private vs. public etc) (points)
+   c) Facilities (Data about schools that include enrollment, private vs. public etc) This is a point file
-   d) Bike Networks for 2012
-   e) Bike Networks for 2025

-8. You should have downloaded 3 files:
+5. You should have downloaded 3 files:
-      - PhillyPlanningSchools.zip (from either Canvas or the folder linked above)
+      - PhillyPlanning_Schools.zip (fromthe folder linked above)
-      - Philadelphia-neighborhoods.zip (from either Canvas or the folder linked above)
+      - PhillyPlanning_Neighborhoods.zip (from the folder linked above)
-      - PhiladelphiaBikeNetwork_2012.zip (from either PASDA or the file linked above)
+      - PhillyStreets_Bike_Network.zip (from the folder linked above)

-I included 2012 here, because it will help you follow along better, particularly for the assignment.
-You are free to use the 2025 version, but your work may look different than the screenshots
+    As an important note, since the files have been updated overtime the screenshots don't always correspond perfectly to the files you have, but I have (2026) the best I can to remedy this error.

-9. Notice all 3 files are .zip files, which is a single file that is composed of one or more individual files that have been compressed to a smaller storage size for convenience.
+7. Notice all 3 files are .zip files, which is a single file that is composed of one or more individual files that have been compressed to a smaller storage size for convenience.
 The lab computers will automatically save the zip files to the Downloads folder.
 Copy or move these files to your Lab1 workspace folder.
-10. Unzip the archive.
+8. Unzip the archive.
 The lab computers have 7-Zip installed on them.
     In File Explorer, right-click the file and choose **7-Zip → Extract Here or 7-Zip → Extract to 'folder\_name'**.
-11. Unzip each of the .zip files using the 7-zip application (or another appropriate application) and extract the files to your workspace folder.
+9. Unzip each of the .zip files using the 7-zip application (or another appropriate application) and extract the files to your workspace folder.